Eval427/TDOMI-Remy/README.md

  Extra Content:

- Currently, this is a list of tasks you can complete to get minor (or pretty big) changes in the mod: ("+"s signals the amount of extra content)
+ Currently, this is a list of tasks you can complete to get minor (or pretty big) changes in the mod: ("+"s signals the amount of extra content).
+None are actually required to get every ending, but they add a lot of fun stuff that I wouldn't want to miss.

 - Sit on the bench in Tatsu Park ++